Events by SIEF Working Group on Food Research

 31 August to 2 September 2016, Heidelberg (Germany) organized by Prof Dr. Silke Bartsch (PH Karlsruhe - University of Education Karlsruhe)

-The SIEF 21st International Ethnologicial Food Research Conference in Heidelberg will take place from 31 August to 2 September 2016.
-The call for papers is now closed.
-Registration is now closed.
-The aim of the conference is to analyse the interaction between food, self conceptions and region.
-Therefore, the conference will take a close look at places of food production.
-The Conference theme is divided into three thematic streams: Food and Region, Hidden/Visible Food and Imagination about Food, Alienation and the Handling of Food.
+The SIEF 21st International Ethnologicial Food Research Conference in Heidelberg took place from 31 August to 2 September 2016.
+The aim of the conference was to analyse the interaction between food, self conceptions and region.
+Therefore, the conference took a close look at places of food production.
+The Conference theme was divided into three thematic streams: Food and Region, Hidden/Visible Food and Imagination about Food, Alienation and the Handling of Food.